Another great breakfast at the hotel on the morning of day 3.

 After chilling out in our hotel room, we headed out at 4pm to try and get a taxi up to Victoria Peak.
 However the cabs we managed to flag down were either going only to Kowloon or wanted $HK500 ($64) for the ~8 kilometre trip.

-We briefly looked into taking a bus which would have taken over an hour (and in hindsight we should have opted for) so we walked over to joining the very long queue for the Peak Tram on Garden Road.
+We briefly looked into taking a bus which would have taken over an hour (and in hindsight we should have opted for) so we walked over and joined the very long queue for the Peak Tram on Garden Road.

 About to climb aboard.
 First operational in 1888, the tram has a ridership of more than 4 million every year.